henry2004y/Vlasiator.jl/docs/src/log.md

 ## Precision

-For post-processing and data analysis purposes, it makes less sense to stick to double precisions, so we consistently use Float32 in Vlasiator.jl.
+For post-processing and data analysis purposes, it makes less sense to stick to double precisions, so we consistently use `Float32` in Vlasiator.jl.
+(Not exactly, in fact in VDF plots we are still using double precision if `f` is saved in `Float64`.)

 ## Performance